softwaremill/ox/doc/utils/rate-limiter.md

 The configuration of a `RateLimiter` depends on an underlying algorithm that controls whether an operation can be executed or not.
 The following algorithms are available:
 - `RateLimiterAlgorithm.FixedRate(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in segments of `dur` duration after the execution of the first operation.
 - `RateLimiterAlgorithm.SlidingWindow(rate: Int, dur: FiniteDuration)` - where `rate` is the maximum number of operations to be executed in the a windows of time of duration `dur`.
-- `RateLimiterAlgorithm.TokenBucket(maximum: Int, dur: FiniteDuration)` - where `maximum` is the maximum capacity of tokens availables in the token bucket algorithm and one token is added after `dur`.
+- `RateLimiterAlgorithm.Bucket(maximum: Int, dur: FiniteDuration)` - where `maximum` is the maximum capacity of tokens availables in the token bucket algorithm and one token is added after `dur`.
+It can represent both the leaky bucket algorithm or the tocken bucket algorithm.
-- `RateLimiterAlgorithm.LeakyBucket(maximum: Int, dur: FiniteDuration)` - where `maximum` is the maximum capacity availables in the leaky bucket algorithm and 0 capacity is achieved after `dur` duration.

-It's also possible to specify fairness in each of these methods.
-It's possible to define your own algorithm.
+It's possible to define your own algorithm and executor.
+This allows to specify custom configuration per operation, for example, the "size" that an operation must occupy.
 See [custom rate limiters](custom-rate-limiter.md) for more details.
 ### API shorthands

 You can use one of the following shorthands to define a Rate Limiter with the corresponding algorithm:

 - `RateLimiter.fixedRate(rate: Int, dur: FiniteDuration)`,
 - `RateLimiter.slidingWindow(rate: Int, dur: FiniteDuration)`,
-- `RateLimiter.tokenBucket(maximum: Int, dur: FiniteDuration)`,
+- `RateLimiter.bucket(maximum: Int, dur: FiniteDuration)`,
-- `RateLimiter.leakyBucket(maximum: Int, dur: FiniteDuration)`.

 See the tests in `ox.resilience.*` for more.